instana/client-python/docs/ApplicationSettingsApi.md

 ## Deprecated Parameters
 **matchSpecification:** A binary tree structure of match expression connected with binary operator AND or OR.
 It is replaced by **tagFilterExpression** which is also used in Application Analyze API endpoints.

+For more information on Application Settings please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Applications#application-settings.

 ### Example